Exploring C++23’s flat_map

 }

-This gives the possible output (may vary dependent upon Standard Library implementation):
+This gives the following output (may vary dependent upon Standard Library implementation):

-It is possible to adapt the first version of this program to use std::flat_map although the header <flat_map> doesn’t seem to be widely available at the time of writing, even in “experimental”.
+It is possible to adapt the version of this program using std::map to use std::flat_map although the header <flat_map> doesn’t seem to be widely available at the time of writing, even in “experimental”.
 I used the code from this GitHub repo which compiled with Visual Studio C++ 17.8 using /std:c++latest:

 #include <stdexcept>